gauravn17/cse-15l-lab-reports/lab5.md

 ![image](https://github.com/gauravn17/cse-15l-lab-reports/assets/93863977/43725159-ffb8-4d01-ad9f-2a4d1a9b3131)

-I expected to see the two lists merge in order, but instead, they seem to be getting merged in reverse order.
+The lists are supposed to be merged in ascending order, but instead, they seem to be getting merged in descending order.

 **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**

-I can also use `bash test.sh` to compile and run these tests, but I'm not using Linux right now.
+I can also use `bash test.sh` to compile and run these tests, but I'm not currently using Linux.

 ## 2. Initial TA Response